Government Internal Audit Agency

 The Government Internal Audit Agency (GIAA) is an executive agency of the government of the United Kingdom, sponsored by HM Treasury.
 It was established in April 2015, following the earlier publication of the Treasury's 2013 Financial Management Review.

 The Government Internal Audit Agency is intended to help government departments to manage public money effectively by developing better governance, risk management and internal controls.
-As of 2024 the GIAA employed around 450 people in 65 locations across the UK.
-Its customers include 14 government departments and over 100 associated government bodies.
+As of 2024 the GIAA employs around 500 people in 40 locations across the UK.
+Its customers include 15 government departments and over 130 associated government bodies.